This environment variable may be used by any rule to decide whether it matches or not.

 Developing

-Install The Fuck
+Install The Fuck for development:

 pip install -r requirements.txt